How to Apply to Med School

 It is easy to order an unofficial copy of your transcript for yourself as well, as you will need them to complete your applications.
 Look over your transcripts carefully and make sure the grades, courses, and AP credit all look correct.

 The completed AMCAS application should be submitted in early to mid-June, or as soon as you receive spring semester grades.
 You should start at least two to three weeks ahead of that to complete the application.
 The electronic application allows you to work through the application at different sittings before certifying it and submitting it.
 Be careful and accurate in filling out the application – if there are errors, it could delay your whole application or present you poorly to admissions committees.
-Before you submit your application, check it carefully one last time; once you submit, you can only change your name, ID, date of birth, sex, next MCAT and contact information and add medical schools to your AMCAS list.
+Before you submit your application, check it carefully one last time; once you submit, you can only change your name, ID, sex, next MCAT and contact information and add medical schools to your AMCAS list.

 Because AMCAS is processing tens of thousands of applications in a short period of time, mix-ups and mistakes inevitably happen.
 It is up to you to check your transcript and application status on the Main Menu after you log on to your AMCAS application, and to follow up swiftly on any problems.